 Depending on the tone you want to achieve and the context, you may also choose either parentheses or an em dash to frame a nonrestrictive appositive phrase.

 Whichever way you choose to punctuate it, the key is to realize that My brother likens himself to Zeus is the core sentence and that the god of thunder is nonessential to that sentence.
 It is nice to know, but it is not essential in terms of function.

 Think of a sentence with a nonrestrictive appositive in it as a motorcycle with a sidecar attached to it.
 The sidecar is a lovely addition to the motorcycle and changes the overall experience of taking it for a spin, but the motorcycle could go on without it.
 The nonrestrictive appositive is your sidecar, and it needs punctuation to attach it to the motorcycle, which is your sentence.

 When an appositive noun or noun phrase contains an essential element without which a sentence’s meaning would materially alter, do not frame it with commas.

 There are no commas here because Bill is an essential description of my friend.
-We can assume from this sentence that the speaker has many friends, but the one who owes him or her money is Bill.
+We can assume from this sentence that the speaker has many friends, but the one who owes them money is Bill.
 The unlikely circumstance under which the first sentence could be construed as correct would be if the speaker has only one confirmed friend, and that friend’s name is Bill.

 Now think of a motorcycle again, except now without the sidecar.
 This is the restrictive appositive motorcycle.
-If anyone wants to hitch a ride on this motorcycle, he or she will have to ride double behind the driver.
-With this type of appositive, there is no disconnection between the driver and the passenger; one has his or her arms around the other.
+If anyone wants to hitch a ride on this motorcycle, they will have to ride double behind the driver.
+With this type of appositive, there is no disconnection between the driver and the passenger; they have their arms around each other.
 The restrictive appositive motorcycle zooms out of sight—without commas.